nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 3b1.
 HireLah informs user that the new position name is not valid.
   <br/><br/>
   Use case ends.

+**Use case 04: Viewing help**

+**MSS**
+1. User requests to view help
+2. HireLah shows a list of command and its briefly description
+3. User chooses to close the help box
+4. HireLah closes the help box

+Use case ends.

+**Use case 05: Viewing detail help for a specific command**

+**MSS**

 ### Non-Functional Requirements